When is a family eligible?

-If you are referring a relative or friend or are self-referring, we will need the details of a professional the referred family is or was working with in the past, such as a Health Visitor, Midwife, or other health and social care professional.
+If you are referring a relative, a friend or are self-referring, we will need the details of a professional the referred family is or has workedg with in the past, such as a Health Visitor, Midwife, or other health and social care professional.

-*Note: We can only offer support once a CAF (Common Assessment Framework for the London Borough of Southwark) form has been completed.
+*Note: We can only offer support once a referral from has been completed.

 What do we need to know about a family?

 We will need to know everything that is relevant:

 - Why you feel the family needs Home-Start support and whether there are any health and safety issues.

 - whether the parent(s) and/or child(ren) have special needs, are registered disabled, are on the Child Protection Register or any Child Protection issues that may have emerged.

 - which other agencies may be working with the family and what other help the family may be getting (eg from family or friends).